 Fly Tot kids’ travel pillow

 The Fly Tot is an inflatable aeroplane cushion.
-It promises a form and stable structure – unlike other inflatable travel pillows for kids, this one doesn’t blow up on all sides like a balloon.
+It promises a firm and stable structure – unlike some of the other inflatable travel pillows for kids, this one doesn’t blow up on all sides like a balloon.
 This travel pillow for toddlers is made from a non-fuzzy PVC, the surface wipes clean and is durable.
 It comes complete with a foot pump and carrying strap.
 It’s a good height to create an even bed surface for your little one, making it a great option for a baby travel pillow for the plane.

 Fly Tot review